az113doe/finch-robot/README.md

 ## End Result & What I learned:
 The robot moves using WASD input like most video games.
 It similar to the movement of snake.
 Overall, experimenting and familarizing myself with the finch robot thought help me further enhance my views of the design cycle, it a process that I was using during science research in SRMP, but certain part like **create** and **improve** were often gloss over

+## Future prospect:
+In the future, with more time experimenting on the finch robot, hopefully the control can expand from North, South, West, East to having diagonal movements.
+Additional, having the robot turn left (180 degrees) when it facing right